Noted Journalist Ashley Merryman to deliver lecture on Creativity

 Green in Garden City

 The profound relationship that develops as our children grow, care for, and harvest their plants, completes the full cycle as these students nourish themselves with the food they have grown.
-Some gardening sessions conclude with classes cleaning, preparing, and chopping fruits and vegetables to make meals of salads, coleslaws, and pastas using a portable stove right in the garden.
+Gardening sessions can conclude with preparing, fruits and vegetables to make meals of salads, coleslaws, and pastas using a portable stove in the garden.
 Additionally, the daily salad bar at the Waldorf School of Garden City's cafeteria is often furnished with the produce grown in the garden.

 This coupled with our 250 acre farm in New Hampshire make us the obvious choice of school for those interested in issues of sustainability.